Who are the BRATS

 What do we do?

 The BRATS are very active all year round, but during the summer months we like to get outside and enjoy our hobby in the field.
 This includes DF hunts, field events and contest work.
 There is normally something going on most weekends.
 Outdoor events normally take place in Bredhurst nr Gillingham but we also support other amateur clubs and organisations.
-The BRATS also enjoy lectures, quiz nights and fun nights at our Parkwood venue.
+The BRATS also enjoy lectures, quiz nights and fun nights at our meetings.

 Where do we meet?